Getting diagnosed with bowel cancer

 Screening for people at high risk of bowel cancer

 People with some conditions have a higher risk of getting bowel cancer at a younger age than usual.
-They might have screening earlier than the normal NHS bowel cancer screening programme.
+They might have screening earlier than the normal UK bowel cancer screening programmes.

 Tests for bowel cancer